jundalisay/superb/content/en/social/economics/principles/part-4/chapter-07.md

 {{< /q >}}

-Pantrynomics has three tools* to check the health of an economy:
+Superphysics has three tools* to check the health of an economy:

 1. [Purchasing Power or NDP](/social/economics/solutions/gdp) - this checks the First and Second Laws of Value
 2. [Economic Table](/social/economics/solutions/modern-economic-table) - this checks the Third and Fourth Laws of Value